• Skip to primary navigation

 Top down image of 4 cooked teriyaki salmon fillets.

-Stir fry the scallions (spring onions), peppers and sugar snap peas for a minute or two in the sesame oil.
+Stir fry the scallions (spring onions), red bell peppers and sugar snap peas for a minute or two in the sesame oil.

 Add the noodles to the pan along with the remaining teriyaki sauce.